codebndr/compiler/README.md

 * gcc-avr
 * avr binutils (avrsize)

-For development, we've used it on a variaty of Linux and Mac OS X machines.
+For development, we've used it on a variety of Linux and Mac OS X machines.

 For production, we are using Ubuntu Server 12.04, and we know it works perfectly with that, so we suggest using that as well.